madfam-io/plinto/packages/flutter-sdk/README.md

-# Plinto Flutter SDK
+# Janua Flutter SDK

-Official Flutter SDK for the Plinto Identity Platform with support for iOS, Android, and Web platforms.
+Official Flutter SDK for the Janua Identity Platform with support for iOS, Android, and Web platforms.

 ## Installation